Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond

 | Specification basis | Structural engineer | Structural engineer |

 All dimensions are nominal and subject to standard mill tolerances.
+The correct choice between UB and UC is always determined by structural calculations, not appearance or availability.

 Why UBs and UCs Are Commonly Mixed Up